 Save the girl: Best adventure movies

-Sarah then takes Reese on a journey through time to prevent Judgement Day and stop Skynet (now going by the name Genisys) from taking over the world.
-Also, John Connor (Jason Clarke) is now a Terminator tasked with ensuring Skynet; we mean Genisys, is built.
+Sarah then takes Reese on a journey through time to prevent Judgement Day and stop Skynet (now going by the name of Genisys) from taking over the world.
+Also, John Connor (Jason Clarke) is now a Terminator tasked with ensuring Skynet (we mean, Genisys) is built.
 Confused?
 Us too.
-Don’t worry; it’s erased in the next film.
+Don’t worry, it’s erased in the next film.